Patrick-Gundlach/TrackCheck/README.md

 Further details about the audit can be found in `docs/audit-details.md`.

+### Audit modules

+The following modules are prepared for future checks:

+- `gtmAnalysis`: will inspect the Google Tag Manager setup and return a list of issues.
+- `consentCheck`: will verify consent mode settings and report detected platforms.
+- `cookieCheck`: will list cookies before and after consent with category and source.

 ## Metadata

 Ersteller: Patrick Gundlach – person to person Media (<https://patrickgundlach.de> / <https://ptp-media.com>)